Photoshop Curves Tutorial

-It seems as though quite a few new Photoshop users aren't always sure where to start when it comes to learning the basics of the program.
-While Photoshop is a vast program, it doesn't need to take years to become comfortable with it.
+Many new Photoshop users don't know where to start when it comes to learning the basics of the program.
+While Photoshop is quite complicated, it doesn't need to take years to become comfortable with it.
 So, with that in mind, I wanted to write a series of posts that will help new Photoshop users learn some of the absolute basics of Photoshop editing.

-The Curves panel lets you edit the overall brightness and contrast of your image.
-To open a new Curves layer, select Layer>New Adjustment Layer>Curves (if you are not familiar with editing with Layers, check out our post on how Layers work):
+To open a new Curves layer, select Layer>New Adjustment Layer>Curves (if you are not familiar with editing with Layers, check out our post on how to use Photoshop Layers):

 Always remember that when you adjust one point in the histogram, another point will be affected.
 For example, if you adjust your highlights, your shadows will also be affected.
 Editing curves involves a lot of push/pull, and tinkering until you are satisfied with the results.

-To keep things simple, let's look at the RGB (Red/Green/Blue) channel.
+To keep things simple, let's start by looking at the RGB (Red/Green/Blue) channel.
 You can edit various color channels individually, but for now, let's just look at editing the overall RGB channel, rather than individual channels:

 Adjusting the Curves will increase the overall contrast of your image, as well as the brightness.
 In order to make a quick increase or decrease, simply click the midpoint of the diagonal line and pull up to the left (brighter) or down to the right (darker):